Physics with Astronomy BSc (Hons) or MPhys – 2023 entry

-Please see the Code of practice for recognition of prior learning and prior credit: taught programmes (PDF) for further information.
-Please email Admissions with any queries.
+Please see the code of practice for recognition of prior learning and prior credit: taught programmes (PDF) for further information.
+Please contact Admissions on +44 (0)1483 682222 with any queries.

 The University will assess your fee status.
 If you are unsure whether you are likely to be considered a home, EU or overseas student for fees purposes, the UKCISA website offers more information.

-There are associated costs with this BSc (Hons) programme:
+There are associated costs with this BSc (Hons) course:

-- Commuting (local travel expenses): unable to specify amount – some travel costs for commuting schools as part of Physics in Education module
+- Commuting (local travel expenses): Unable to specify amount – some travel costs for commuting schools as part of Physics in Education module.

 Scholarships and bursaries